-Marmorkuchen is a moist chocolate and vanilla marble bundt cake with a chocolate ganache glaze – perfect for any time of day!
+Marmorkuchen or marble cake is a moist chocolate and vanilla marble bundt cake, topped with a chocolate ganache glaze – perfect for any time of day!

-Marmorkuchen has long been one of my favorite cakes.
-It seems like the kind of cake you can eat anytime, not just for a birthday or celebration.
+Marmorkuchen has been one of my favorite cakes for a long time.
+It’s the kind of cake you can eat anytime, not just for a birthday or celebration.
 Eat it for breakfast, with your coffee, or for dessert – my Oma has it sitting out at every meal!

 Marmorkuchen is the German name for a marble cake – this one specifically is baked in a bundt pan.
 These cakes can often be dry, but with the addition of sour cream this bundt cake is anything but!

 How to make Marble Cake moist?